 Little Rock, AR

 This science center dedicates itself to making science a fun, immersive and interactive experience for all ages.
 With everything from science music to classes to shows, a Life Science Lab and dedicated MakerSpace, hours will fly by here without even seeing it all.
-They get all the big exhibits too, like Destination Moon: The Apollo 11 Mission (through Sept.
-2018), and you can watch jaw-dropping films on the giant OMNIMAX screen.
+Plus, you can watch jaw-dropping films on the giant OMNIMAX screen.
 Looking for more St. Louis fun?
 Check out our family road trip guide here.

 5050 Oakland Ave.